Members of the IF Board and the San Patrignano community in the dining hall at San Patrignano in June 2013

 Member: Mark Bitel FSRA, is the founder of IFDAS.
 He was inspired to set IFDAS up after a visit to the San Patrignano community in Italy in September 2012.
 For the past 20 years he has been a Social Impact and Evaluation Consultant.
 He worked for The Scottish Government as a National Support Coordinator for Alcohol & Drug Partnerships between 2009 and 2011.
 As a result of this experience, he developed a passionate belief that people affected by drug and alcohol addictions in Scotland deserve a wider range of options to help them into long-term recovery.
 Mark currently serves on the Communities sub-group of the Scottish Government’s Partnership Action on Drugs in Scotland.

-Mark has scaled back his paid employment as a consultant in organisational impact and effectiveness in order to dedicate himself to making IFDAS a reality.
-Mark’s other voluntary work includes serving as Chair of the Scottish Recovery Consortium and Convenor of the Quaker Venue 40 Edinburgh Fringe Festival Committee.
+Mark reduced his business activities as a consultant in organisational impact and effectiveness to part-time hours to assist the establishment and development of River Garden Auchincruive.
+Mark’s other voluntary work includes serving as Chair of the Scottish Recovery Consortium and a Trustee of the Quaker Housing Trust.

 Member: Sian Fiddimore-McSorley is a full-time mum and works on a freelance basis in the third sector and with social enterprises.
 In 2011 she followed her dream having given up her Chief Executive position with Access to Industry to spend a year training as an actor in New York City.
 During the past 20 years she has worked within the cultural and social inclusion sectors building partnerships to initiate and motivate change in the perceptions of the ‘hardest to reach’ client groups for social regeneration, social inclusion, education and employment.
 Her commitment is shown in her belief that education and employment should be accessible to all and that innovation and quality practice can assist people and communities to develop and promote change.